Grace Slick: Visual art

 Slick does not always use the same style or medium in her production of visual art and has no interest in doing so.
 She uses acrylic paints (saying oil paint takes too long to dry), canvas, pen, ink, scratchboard, pastels, and pencil.
 Many of her works are mixed media.
-Her styles include the children's bookish Alice in Wonderland themes, realistic rock and roll portraits, scratchboards of animals, minimalist ink wash-styled nudes and a variety of other subjects and styles.
+Her styles include the children's bookish Alice in Wonderland themes, realistic rock and roll portraits, scratchboards of animals, minimalist ink wash-styled nudes, and a variety of other subjects and styles.

-The best-selling prints and originals are her various renditions of the White Rabbit and the portraits of her colleagues in the music industry.
-In 2006, the popularity of her Alice in Wonderland works led to a partnership with Dark Horse Comics, Inc. that resulted in the release of stationery and journals with the Wonderland motif.
+Slick's best-selling prints and originals are her various renditions of the White Rabbit and the portraits of her colleagues in the music industry.
+In 2006, the popularity of her Alice in Wonderland works led to a partnership with Dark Horse Comics, which resulted in the release of stationery and journals with the Wonderland motif.

 While critics have variously panned and praised her work, Slick seems indifferent to the criticism.
 She views her visual artistry as just another extension of the artistic temperament that landed her in the music business in the first place, as it allows her to continue to produce art in a way that does not require the physical demands of appearing on a stage nightly or traveling with a large group of people.

 Interviewed in 2007, Slick attends many of her art gallery shows across the United States, sometimes attending more than 30 shows in a year.
 While she says she enjoys talking with the people who come to her art shows, she is not a fan of the traveling involved, particularly the flying.